+Travel.
 If you will be traveling for university purposes, you must submit a travel report to Nancy Mackay-Taylor in the business office.
 Before booking your first trip, you must do the following:

-- Visit mytravel.ucdavis.edu and click on the Connexxus Travel Portal, then complete the profile section so that you can book travel. - Add Nancy Mackay-Taylor as a delegate so that she can prepare travel reports on your behalf.
+- Visit aggietravel.ucdavis.edu and click on "Aggie Travel System Login", then complete the profile section so that you can book travel. - Add Nancy Mackay-Taylor as a delegate so that she can prepare travel reports on your behalf.
 Step by step instructions on how to do this are available.

 If you need to rent a car for your work, this needs to be done through UC Davis.
 You should rent through the car companies that have car rental agreements with UC.
 If you use Connexus, then all the car rental options will be with car companies with UC rental agreements.
 The liability insurance and Loss Damage waivers are built into the rental rates and the agreements include allowing underage drivers so UC will not pay for these charges or pay for underage fees.
-See more at http://afs.ucdavis.edu/our_services/travel-e-entertainment/travel/ground.html#rental
+See more at https://supplychain.ucdavis.edu/travel-entertainment/travel/car-rental